 When I first started to buy directly from Japan I was confused by all the different services and shops which are out there.
 I didn’t know which were the good ones and ordering through a proxy shipper was completely beyond everything I have done before.
 If you find yourself in the same position I once was, this guide might come in very handy for you.
 I personally used all the shops and proxy shippers I’m recommending and only had great experiences with them.
-If you still have any questions or maybe even want to recommend you favorite place to buy from, just drop me a comment.
-It’s more then appreciated.
+If you still have any questions or maybe even want to recommend your favorite place to buy from, just drop me a comment.
+It’s more than appreciated.

 How and where to buy clothing from Japan

 You probably know that I have a little thing for fashion from Japan.
-Unfortunately most of the stuff is either not available in foreign countries at all or heavily overpriced.
+Unfortunately, most of the stuff is either not available in foreign countries at all or heavily overpriced.
 And that’s all because so many Japanese online shops don’t offer international shipping.
 It’s rare when one does, actually.
 This sucks because the good stuff is more than often sold exclusively in Japan.
 At least when it comes to Japanese brands.
-And don’ t forget about all these exclusives…
+And don’t forget about all these exclusives…

 But we’re lucky: Some business-minded fellows offer a service called “proxy buying”.
 These guys buy the desired items for you and then ship them to your place.
-All this for a fee but it’s still a lot cheaper than buying Japanese brands from the UK or US where prices tend to be astronomical.
+All this for a fee but it’s still a lot cheaper than buying Japanese brands from the UK or the US where prices tend to be astronomical.
 70£ or 90$ for a Bape Tee against the 6,000¥ it costs in its origin country is just ridiculous.
 Or more graphical: 80€ against 50€, or 90$ against 60$.
 For the same product.

 Sometimes it’s even tough to find the right online shop inside Japan to order from.
-After all online shopping isn’t as popular in Japan as it is in the West (even if it’s getting more steam lately with thousands of people struggling to pay their bills from amazon and co).
+After all online shopping isn’t as popular in Japan as it is in the West (even if it’s getting more steam lately with thousands of people struggling to pay their bills from Amazon and co).
 To help you out I’ll list some good places where you can order some nice Japanese brands from.
 But don’t forget: These will only ship inside Japan so you’ll still have to use a proxy!